RealSports Football: Development

 The 2600 version's programming was assigned to Rob Zdybel.
 Atari asked him that the game should display 22 players at once, but according to Zdybel that was impossible if the players were to move.
 The 5200 and Atari 8-bit versions were handled by Jim Huether, who wanted to work on a football game since he joined Atari.
-Development of these versions took about one year, Huether did the design, the programming, the sounds, and even the first draft of the manual himself.
+Development of these versions took about one year.
+Huether did the design, the programming, the sounds, and even the first draft of the manual himself.
 He had to demonstrate the game to Steven Spielberg and the senior management of Atari when Spielberg visited Atari.

 Reception

 RealSports Football received a Certificate of Merit for "1984 Best Sports Videogame" at the 5th annual Arkie Awards.

 Legacy

-The intellectual property rights for the game passed to Hasbro Interactive and were subsequently bought by Infogrames in 2001, which was subsequently re-named Atari SA.
-In 2018 the game was re-released by AtGames on their Flashback portable platform.
+The intellectual property rights for the game passed to Hasbro Interactive and were subsequently bought by Infogrames in 2001, which was subsequently renamed Atari SA.
+In 2018, the game was re-released by AtGames on their Flashback portable platform.